bale-go/parseHRV/README.md

 # Installation
 Ubuntu requires the installation of r-cran-rgl package. (`sudo apt-get install r-cran-rgl`)

-Move the R scripts to the folder containing the exported txt files. (e.g. export/x@email.com/)
+Move R scripts (HRV_parse.R, HRV_cal.R) to the folder containing the exported txt files. (e.g. export/x@email.com/)

-The R scripts will install the required libraries ("RHRV", "lubridate", "tidyverse", "zoo", "viridis") on the first run.
+R scripts will install the required libraries ("RHRV", "lubridate", "tidyverse", "zoo", "viridis") on the first run.
 It might take a few minutes.

 If Rscript complains about /R/site-library not being writable, run `R` from command line and in R run: `install.packages("RHRV", dependencies = TRUE)`

 # Running the scripts
-cd to the folder containing the exported txt files.
+cd to the folder containing the exported txt files and the R scripts (HRV_parse.R, HRV_cal.R).

-In order to parse the exported HRV files in a csv file run:
+In order to parse the exported HRV files in a csv file run.

 `Rscript HRV_parse.R`